-V.3.
-Director remuneration
+V.2.B.
 Directors should receive compensation:

-- that suitably remunerates the responsibility taken, the availability and the competences placed at the disposal of the company; - ii) that guarantees a performance aligned with the long-term interests of the shareholders, as well as others expressly defined by them; and - iii) that rewards performance.
+- i) that suitably remunerates the responsibility taken, the availability and the expertise placed at the disposal of the company; - ii) that guarantees a performance aligned with the long-term interests of the shareholders and promotes the sustainable performance of the company; and - iii) that rewards performance.